Economic Empowerment of Women

 - the expansion of the formal labor market;

-- higher business productivity, on which long-term growth depends; and
+- higher business productivity, on which long-term growth depends;

 These considerations inform all of PSDI’s work in developing policy frameworks, introducing legal reforms, mainstreaming gender into all programs, and evaluating pilot programs.